texcoffier/StoX/README.md

 This tool allow to edit a source code in a web page and see all the stages from compilation to execution:

-  * Source code edition
+  * Source code edition (time travel: undo/redo)
   * Lexical analysis
-  * Syntactic analysis
+  * Syntactic analysis (time travel: steps of the lexical analysis)
   * Abstract Syntax Tree
-  * Code optimization
+  * Code optimization (time travel: application of the optimization methods)
   * Assembly generation
   * Machine code generation
-  * Processor execution
+  * Processor execution (time travel: processor execution step by step)
-  * Screen display
+  * Screen display (time travel: character by character display)

 When moving the cursor in the source code, the 8 next stages are updated to highlight